Quantum programming: Guppy

+In Guppy, qubits are linear types, and the compiler tries to enforce linearity (preventing qubits from being leaked or copied, for example).

+The Guppy compiler is packaged with an emulator.
+Programs are compiled to an intermediate representation called HUGR, suitable for submission to Quantinuum's quantum devices.

 Ket

 Ket is an open-source embedded language designed to facilitate quantum programming, leveraging the familiar syntax and simplicity of Python.
 It serves as an integral component of the Ket Quantum Programming Platform, seamlessly integrating with a Rust runtime library and a quantum simulator.
 Maintained by Quantuloop, the project emphasizes accessibility and versatility for researchers and developers.
 The following example demonstrates the implementation of a Bell state using Ket: